cdnexperts/cdnselector/README.md

 If you have a few settings you can include these in a shell script.
 The full set of environment variables are listed below.

 # Configuration
-Most of the configuration of CDNS takes place centrally in the admin console.
+Most of the configuration of CDNS takes place centrally in the admin console (point your browser to http://{server-ip}:3000/).
 However, there are a few deployment settings that are configured on a server-by-server basis using environment variables.

 It is optional whether you set these environment variables.
 If unset, then the default values will be used.